This is Part 2 of the 8 things we’ve done to pay off over $51,000 of student loan debt in 17 months.

 It’s so easy to get sucked in to our daily grind and more immediate responsibilities, that we often put our larger, more long-term goals on the shelf for when it’ll be “less crazy or hectic.”
 Eventually, we forget about our larger life goals until weeks or even months have passed and we realize we haven’t made any progress toward them.

 Doing all the things I just mentioned regularly kept our goal in our line of sight.
 Having this constant reminder of what we’re working toward kept us focused on what we were trying to accomplish and what we needed to be doing.
 And because we were constantly thinking about it, we’re constantly factoring it into our daily decisions and actions.

 And lastly, when things got tough and we felt discouraged by how much we still had to go (and it did), it reminded us of the progress we’ve made so far.
-Yes, we still have over $100,000 in debt to pay… but that’s half the debt we started with.
+Yes, we still have over $100,000 in student loan debt to pay… but that’s half the debt we started with.